Structure Matters: Sale of Real Property Subject to Illinois Replacement Tax

 The partnership cannot ignore its own structure and treat the gain as that of the partnership’s primary owner. . . .
 The establishment of the partnership structure most likely resulted in some benefit to the partners.
 The gain is the partnership’s gain and is subject to Illinois Personal Property Replacement Tax.

 This case highlights two important planning points.
 First, it is important for legal and tax advisors to consider all factors when recommending a structure and whether changes to a structure are beneficial as circumstances change.
-In other words, while the partnership structure may have been the best one initially, perhaps it was no longer necessary once the taxpayer decided to sell the farm.
+In other words, while the partnership structure may have been the best option initially, perhaps it was no longer necessary once the taxpayer decided to sell the farm.

 [1] Illinois IT 25-0005-GIL (July 28, 2025).